4x3lpri3t0/zedronar.github.io/README.md

 zedronar.github.io
 ==================

-This is my personal web page.
-Here I'll have some projects made by myself and some other stuff.
+This is my personal blog.
+Here I'll post stuff about programming and software development in general.